horsehour/horsehour.github.io/index.md

 section: About
 ---

-I am Chunheng Jiang, a PhD candidate in Computer Science Department of PRI, working with Dr. [Jianxi Gao][gao]{:target="_blank"}; also an AIRC (Rensselaer-IBM Artificial Intelligence Research Collaboration) Research Extern, now open to work as a Research Scientist, Software Engineer or Data Scientist after May 2022.
+I am Chunheng Jiang, a PhD candidate in Computer Science Department of PRI working with Dr. [Jianxi Gao][gao]{:target="_blank"}, also an AIRC (Rensselaer-IBM Artificial Intelligence Research Collaboration) Research Extern.
+I am now open to work as a Research Scientist, Software Engineer or Data Scientist after May 2022.
-I have a solid background in Network Science, Graph Science, Deep Learning, Information Retrieval, Ranking, Recommendation, Optimization and Data Visualization.
+I have a solid background in Network Science, Graph Science and Deep Learning.
+Also, I am interested in information retrieval, ranking, recommendation, optimization and data visualization.
 I have involved in diverse projects ranging from network inference, voting/ranking, machine learning/deep learning, risk network control to airline/highway traffic congestion to nuclear reaction networks and boiling crisis in nuclear reactors.
 Our collaboration works have been published in high-quality conferences (AAAI, IJCAI) and